genesiscommunitysuccess/docs/docs/03_server/05_access-control/03_password_authentication.md

 The `authentication` function is used to define common features of all three types of authentication.
 Within it, many variables can be set, but their use depends on the value given to the `type` variable.

 * `type` indicates which of the three types of username and password authentication are to be used.
 It accepts the values of:
     - `AuthType.INTERNAL`
     - `AuthType.LDAP`
     - `AuthType.HYBRID`

     The default is `AuthType.INTERNAL`.

-For more information about each of these three authentication types please see the [authentication overview](../../../server/access-control/authentication-overview/#username-and-password-authentication).
+For more information about each of these three authentication types, see the [authentication overview](../../../server/access-control/authentication-overview/#username-and-password-authentication).

-## LDAP
+### LDAP
 Within the scope of the `authentication` function, you can insert an `ldap` block in order to define connections to one or more LDAP servers.

 - To define a connection to a single server, call the `connection` function and set the relevant details.